Zane-Deupree/fitness-tracker-app/README.md

-A database using mongodb atlas to store workouts that the user (or users) can dynamically create!
+A database using mongodb atlas to store workouts that the user (or users) can dynamically create